nipun-sachintha/zeller-code-challange/README.md

 ### Run Tests

 1. Run `npm test` to execute the test runner in the interactive watch mode.
+2. Run `npx cypress open` to execute end to end test

 ### Build App for Production